demelostar/jpos-ng/README.md

 ### Access to agent's local ports (127.0.0.1)

-If you need to access the local ports of the currently connected agent, there's a "magic" CIDR hardcoded in Ligolo-ng: *240.0.0.0/4* (This is an unused IPv4 subnet).
+If you need to access the local ports of the currently connected agent, there's a "magic" CIDR hardcoded in Ljpos-li: *240.0.0.0/4* (This is an unused IPv4 subnet).
-If you query an IP address on this subnet, Ligolo-ng will automatically redirect traffic to the agent's local IP address (127.0.0.1).
+If you query an IP address on this subnet, Ljpos-li will automatically redirect traffic to the agent's local IP address (127.0.0.1).

 Example:

 ```
-$ sudo ip route add 240.0.0.1/32 dev ligolo
+$ sudo ip route add 240.0.0.1/32 dev ljpos
 $ nmap 240.0.0.1 -sV
 Starting Nmap 7.93 ( https://nmap.org ) at 2023-12-30 22:17 CET
 Nmap scan report for 240.0.0.1